lleiding/gemm/odd.md

 ```
     newvalue = trait.value + rand(Normal(0, trait.value/mutscaling))
 ```
-The new individuals' trait values are then calculated as the means between maternal and paternal alleles and the individuals added to the community, marked as new and with their size set to the initial bodymass.
+The new individuals' trait values are then calculated as the means between parental alleles and the individuals added to the community, marked as new and with their size set to the initial bodymass.

 ## Dispersal.